Twin Peaks (fictional town): Double R Diner

-After the series was cancelled, the cafe was sold to Kyle Twede (/twiːdi/ TWEE-dee), who renamed it Twede's Cafe.
-In 2000, arsonists set a fire that gutted the cafe; contemporary reports said that the arsonists were burglars trying to cover up their theft of $450.
-In an interview from May 2015, Kyle Twede described the arsonists as kids who had broken into the cafe to mess around and drink wine coolers and, fearing they would get in trouble, chose to set the place on fire.
-The interior was destroyed, while the exterior neon sign and the structure remained.

-Twede's Cafe reopened in 2001 with a new interior that discarded many features of the original Double R Diner.
-However, in advance of season three (which was filmed on location), the producers paid to restore the cafe to its original appearance.

 The Great Northern Hotel

 The Great Northern Hotel was filmed at the Salish Lodge, overlooking Snoqualmie Falls.

-In seasons one and two, lead character Dale Cooper flies in from Philadelphia and rents a room in The Great Northern Hotel.
-The hotel is owned by Ben Horne, a businessman who also owns the local department store and maintains his offices at the Great Northern.
+In seasons one and two, FBI Special Agent Dale Cooper stays in The Great Northern Hotel.
+The hotel is owned by Ben Horne, a businessman who also owns the local department store.
 In the first two seasons, much of Ben's time is devoted to building Ghostwood, a new country club and residential estate that is intended to replace the Packard Sawmill.
 Ben's attorney Leland Palmer assists him with the Ghostwood project; the death of Leland's daughter Laura Palmer is the catalyst for the series.